Brave-Scripting/02-Linux-basic-for-hackers/README.md

 This is a very basics summary for bash scripting.

 ---
-# Chapter #9
+# Chapter #9 (*DONE)

-> This chapter will teach you how to compress and archive files to keep your system clean.
+> This chapter will teach you how to compress and archive files
+> to keep your system clean.
 <br />

 ## WHAT IS COMPRESSION?
 Compression, as the name implies, makes data smaller, thereby requiring less storage capacity and making the data easier to transmit.
 <br />

 ## Commands
 - **TARRING FILES TOGETHER**:
   the first thing you do when compressing files is to combine them into an archive.
   In most cases, when archiving files, you’ll use the ```tar``` command.
-Tar stands for tape archive.
+- Tar stands for tape archive.

   ```shell
   ┌──(m-fadl㉿Fadl)-[~]